What is a Keyword Funnel?

 Create content for each stage of the funnel

-Once you have identified the keywords and phrases for each stage of the funnel, create content that's aimed at customers at each stage.
+Once you have identified the keywords, create content that's aimed at customers at each stage.

 This can include blog posts, whitepapers, case studies, and other types of content that provide value and help move customers closer to conversion.